EmilySillars/llvm-project-pistachio/paam-examples/mlir-print-vector/README.md

 ### Tips

 - Remember you can always use `mlir-cpu-runner --help`, and then `grep` for keywords related to what you are confused about.

+## 3. What if I don't want to use the JIT, but I DO want to print out my tensors?

+- I have never done this before, but I think you can link those .so files while building your executable.
+This post may help: https://discourse.llvm.org/t/print-in-mlir/1701/13
+- Another option is to lower tensors to memrefs with a bufferization pass, and then print the memrefs: see [here](../mlir-call-c/README.md)